Bennotsi-MTG/Doomsday-Codex/articles/Ritual_one.md

 next turn.
 Draw the Volc, crack the petal to brainstormn into AoI, play the Volc and win.
-If at any point they cast Surgical, we Brainstorm after it resolves and hope the pieces we need are in the top 3.
+If at any point they cast Surgical, we Brainstorm after it resolves and hope the pieces we need are in the top three.

-† Doishy's comments: *We dicussed the different interactions that could be found with Natural Order being the primary one.
+Doishy's comments: *We dicussed the different interactions that could be found with Natural Order being the primary one.
 Natural order finding a Craterhoof would just kill us there and then so that is one thing we basically had to ignore (assuming the opponent had retained the